IdleEndeavor/booksearch/README.md

 - Simple, material UI for easy use

 # Setting-up Direct URL Search
-Visit the Search Engine settings on your browser
+1. Visit the Search Engine settings on your browser
-Click the '+', 'add new search engine' button (or an equivallent on your browser) Fill in the required information
+2. Click the '+', 'add new search engine' button (or an equivallent on your browser)
+3. Fill in the required information:
-Name: Rave Book Search
+  - Name: Rave Book Search
-Nickname: rbs
+  - Nickname: rbs
-URL: https://ravebooksearch.com/index.html?q=%s (please note that the '%s' keyword substitute may be different across browsers, kindly follow the instructions provided on your browser to replace if needed.)
+  - URL: https://ravebooksearch.com/index.html?q=%s (please note that the '%s' keyword substitute may be different across browsers, kindly follow the instructions provided on your browser to replace if needed.)

 # Websites Indexed (currently 36)
 ## eBooks